M1chaelGuerrer0/Conversion_Binary_Real/README.md

 ## Test:

 ### Test Cases provided by the professor:
-   To test run the following commands.
+   To test run the following commands on the command line.

 ```bash
       "make test_java" to test your current version of binaryReal.j